roblaing/webgames/ricerocks/README.md

 <h2>Initialising the game state and starting the loop</h2>

-In the template above I've introduced another event, <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event">DOMContentLoaded</a>.
+The template above introduces a new event, <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event">DOMContentLoaded</a>, which is triggered once index.html and its associated css, JavaScript etc files have been loaded by the browser.

 Here I'm not bothering with <code>(event) => init(event)</code> since this event has no properties to read.
 It's a common idiom in "concurrency-oriented programming" language Erlang to call the function that